fabriguespe/lens-map/README.md

 ## Social Media ❤️‍🔥
 Web2 networks all read from their unique, centralized database.
 There is no portability.
 Your profile, friends, and content are locked to a specific network and owned by the network operator.
 This causes each network to fight a zero-sum game for your attention.
-<br><br> Lens Protocol corrects this by being a user-owned, open social graph that any application can plug into.
+<br><br>Lens Protocol corrects this by being a user-owned, open social graph that any application can plug into.
 Since users own their data, they can bring it to any application built on top of Lens Protocol.
 As the true owners of their content, creators no longer need to worry about losing their content, audience, and livelihood based on the whims of an individual platform's algorithms and policies.
-Additionally, each application using Lens Protocol benefits the whole ecosystem, turning the zero-sum game into a collaborative one.
-Developers can design meaningful social experiences without having to turn to feedback mechanisms to lock in a user's attention.
+<br><br>Additionally, each application using Lens Protocol benefits the whole ecosystem, turning the zero-sum game into a collaborative one.
+Developers can design meaningful social experiences without having to turn to feedback mechanisms to lock in a user's attention..
 <br />
 <br />**[Buttrfly](https://www.buttrfly.app/)**<br />You own your data.
 The social media you deserve.<br /><br />
 **[DiverseHQ](https://app.diversehq.xyz/)**<br />Create an account to follow your favorite communities and start taking part in conversations.<br /><br />